siddhantmittal024/Level-Up/README.md

 React-js, Redux and Firebase Application using [vite](https://vitejs.dev/) as our build tool.)

 Hosted on netlify.
-Give it a look : [Level-Up](https://level-up-101.netlify.app/)
+SNU folks... give it a look : [Level-Up](https://level-up-101.netlify.app/)

 ## How to run project